sist-cs120/project-doc/source/project1.rst

     - If you notice occasional buffer underruns in the sound card, causing the loss of some samples during playing or recording, it might be due to delayed scheduling of the sound card driver.
 To enhance the real-time performance, switch your computer's power management to the ``performance mode`` to disable CPU power-saving features [atc21]_.

+    - Successive volume might lead to more noise.

+    - The quality of microphone and loudspeaker can significantly affect the performance.

 .. admonition:: Performance Assessment

     The group provides two devices: ``NODE1`` and ``NODE2``